-2. Start the engine and wait for the Seat Belt Warning Light to turn off.
+2. Turn the ignition switch to the ON position and wait for the Seat Belt Warning Light to turn off.

 3. Within 60 seconds of starting the vehicle, unbuckle and then re-buckle the driver's seat belt at least three times within 10 seconds, ending with the seat belt buckled.